smarchini/hybrid-fenwick-tree/README.md

 them in the heap.
 You can use [placement new] or `hft::DArray<T>`.

-`hft::Darray<T>` is a wrapper for `std::unique_ptr<T[]>` with deep copy capabilities and little else.
+`hft::Darray<T>` is a wrapper for `std::unique_ptr<T[]>` with deep copy capabilities and a little else.
 At the moment the data structures in this library are dynamic as in *dynamic arrays*: they deal with mutable data of fixed size.
 An implementation with extendibility properties is indeed possible and `hft::Darray<T>` was intended to be a temporary solution to simplify performance analysis and micro-optimizations.